TIBCOSoftware/snappydata/README.md

 ## Downloading and Installing SnappyData
-You can download and install the latest version of SnappyData from [github](https://github.com/SnappyDataInc/snappydata/releases) or you can download the enterprise version that is TIBCO ComputeDB from [here](https://edelivery.tibco.com/storefront/index.ep).
+You can download and install the latest version of SnappyData from [github](https://github.com/TIBCOSoftware/snappydata/releases).
 Refer to the [documentation](docs//install.md) for installation steps.

 ## Getting Started